liamhoganson/InventoryManagement/README.md

 # InventoryManagement
-GUI used to manage Inventory in an SQL database.
+GUI used to manage business Inventory in an SQL database.

 This is a basic Python GUI project using Tkinter and SQLlite to create an Invenotry Management application.
 I made this for a professional setting and is admittedly held together by band-aids.
 Regardless, thought it'd be cool to add pubically so here we are!